Amir Hadžiahmetović

-Amir Hadžiahmetović (/bs/; born 8 March 1997) is a professional footballer who plays as a defensive midfielder for Championship club Hull City, on loan from Beşiktaş.
-Born in Denmark, he plays for the Bosnia and Herzegovina national football team.
+Amir Hadžiahmetović (/bs/; born 8 March 1997) is a professional footballer who plays as a defensive midfielder for Bulgarian First League club Ludogorets Razgrad.
+Born in Denmark, he plays for the Bosnia and Herzegovina national team.

 Hadžiahmetović started his professional career at Željezničar, before joining Konyaspor in 2016.
-Seven years later, he moved to Beşiktaş, who loaned him to Rizespor in 2024 and to Hull City in 2025.
+Seven years later, he was transferred to Beşiktaş, who loaned him to Rizespor in 2024 and to Hull City in 2025.
+The following year, he signed with Ludogorets.

 A former youth international for Bosnia and Herzegovina, Hadžiahmetović made his senior international debut in 2020, earning over 30 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Željezničar

 Hadžiahmetović started playing football at his hometown club Nexø Boldklub, before joining the youth academy of Željezničar in 2009.
 In July 2014, he signed his first professional contract with the team.
 He made his professional debut against Olimpic on 2 August at the age of 17.
 On 13 May 2015, he scored his first professional goal in a triumph over Mladost Velika Obarska.